 Cases preventing mandatory testing for policy reasons don’t apply since Wife asserts that Husband is not the biological father.
 Husband’s contention that construing the language of A.R.S. section 12-847(C) as mandatory would compel frivolous testing is misplaced here.

 The child’s mother contests her husband’s paternity.
 He was not married to her at the time of conception.
 Here, the trial court had no discretion to deny a request for blood testing.
 A.R.S. section 12-847(C) authorizes a suit by a mother contesting the husband’s paternity.
 Wife established “good cause” for testing under Rule 35(a) by allegations that Husband was not the child’s father.

-The Court of Appeals noted that the legislature actually wrote “good cause” into the statute by creating limitations.
-The statute requires paternity testing only upon motion of a “party to the proceedings.”
-That means a motion by the mother, father, child’s best friend, public welfare official, or the state, or upon the court’s own motion.
+The Court of Appeals noted that the legislature wrote “good cause” into the statute by creating limitations.
+The law requires paternity testing only upon motion of a “party to the proceedings.”
+That means an action by the mother, father, child’s best friend, public welfare official, or the state, or upon the court’s motion.

 By narrowing the category of who can bring a paternity proceeding, the legislature implicitly determined who has “good cause” to request mandatory paternity testing.
 A “stranger” cannot obtain mandatory paternity testing where both presumptive parents assert paternity.